-Financial instruments recorded in the consolidated balance sheets include investments, note receivable, other receivables, options sold, total return swaps, accounts payable, and notes payable.
+Financial instruments recorded in the consolidated balance sheets include investments, note receivable, other receivables, options sold, accounts payable, and unsecured notes payable.
 Due to their short-term maturity, the carrying values of other receivables and accounts payable approximate their fair values.
 All investments are carried at fair value in the consolidated balance sheets.